monees007/blog/Writerside/topics/Economic-Survey-Drishti-IAS.md

 **Capital Spending**: The government progressively increased capital expenditure and provided free food grains to 81.4 crore people.

-### Monetary Management and Financial Intermediation – Stability is the Watchword
+## Monetary Management and Financial Intermediation
+_Stability is the Watchword_

 **Monetary Policy**: The RBI maintained a steady policy repo rate at 6.5% throughout FY24.
 Consequently, Core inflation declined by around 4% from April 2022 to June 2024.